-The final possibility we shall consider is that of a variational metric; typically, theories which possess variational metrics are coupled to gravity, and are thus described by Lagrangians which \textit{do} incorporate derivatives of the metric.
-As an example, we consider a principal $G$ bundle $\pi: P\rightarrow M$, with gauge group $G=U(1)$; denote by $p:C(P)\rightarrow M$ the bundle of connections of $P$, which we may identify with the quotient manifold $C(P)\cong J^1P/G$ \cite{LopezMC2001Tgot}.
+The final possibility is that of a variational metric, which typically arises in theories coupled to gravity.
+As an example, consider a principal $G$-bundle $\pi: P\rightarrow M$, with gauge group $G=U(1)$; denote by $C(P)\rightarrow M$ the bundle of connections of $P$, where we may identify $C(P)\cong J^1P/G$ \cite{LopezMC2001Tgot}.
 Coupling this $U(1)$ gauge theory to gravity requires us to work with the following covariant configuration space

 upon which $(x^{\mu},A_{\mu};g_{\mu\nu})$ provide local coordinates.
-For concreteness, we have here restricted ourselves to a $U(1)$ gauge theory in $d=3+1$ spacetime dimensions.
-The gauge-invariant Lagrangian is now taken to be a function on
+For concreteness, we have restricted ourselves to $d=3+1$ spacetime dimensions.
+The gauge-invariant Lagrangian is now a function on